alexaapo/Feed-Forward-Neural-Network/README.md

 In the end, I choose my best model and describe the reasons why I concluded to that architecture.
 For the best model I plot also the loss vs epochs and the ROC curve and explain.

 #### My solution is implemented in PyTorch and the report is well documented.
+For running the notebooks, I used the Google Colab with its GPU.